jasononeil/PBKDF2-Haxe/README.md

 https://github.com/jasononeil/PBKDF2-Haxe
 BSD license

-3. The PHP implementation uses a simple extern which was derived from:
+3. The PHP implementation was derived from:
 https://defuse.ca/php-pbkdf2.htm havoc AT defuse.ca
 Released under Public Domain.
-Haxe externs written by Jason O'Neil.
+Haxe translation by Jason O'Neil.

 See the LICENSE.txt file for the full license.